dajingster/elo/README.md

 If you find issues, or simply want to contribute improvements, please feel free to clone, modify, test and send pull requests.
 You may also report issues in the Issues tab of the repository on Github.
 Any feedback is greatly appreciated on any part of the application.

 ### Potential Features
-  1. Allowing users to choose their own K-factor for elo calculations
+  1. Allowing users to choose their own K-factor for Elo calculations
   2. Have up and down arrows on the index page to see how recent results have impacted rankings
   3. Introduce the option to remove a user account

 ### Future Ideas